 Dogecoin is chiefly used online, especially for donations and for tipping content and service providers.
 There are not many mainstream vendors that accept payment in Dogecoin.

-The Dogecoin community is renowned for its successful fundraising activities and has for instance financed a well project in Kenya together with Charity: Water.
+The Dogecoin community is renowned for its successful fundraising activities and has, for instance, financed a well-digging project in Kenya together with Charity: Water.

 When a hacker stole millions of dogecoins from users of the wallet platform Dogewallet on Christmas Day 2013, the community set up a the fundraiser “SaveDogemas” to support the victims.
 After roughly one month of fundraising, so much money had been donated that it covered all the stolen dogecoins.

-Examples of athletes that have been supported by Dogecoin fundraising campaigns are Shiva Keshavan (first Indian luge contestant at the Winter Olympics), Josh Wise (a NASCAR driver), and the Jamaican Bobsled Team who received the necessary funds to compete in the 2014 Sochi Winter Olympics.
-For the bobsled team, the equivalent of nearly $130,000 was raised on 19-21 January 2014, far surpassing the $40,000 target.
+Examples of athletes supported by Dogecoin fundraising campaigns are Shiva Keshavan (first Indian luge contestant at the Winter Olympics), Josh Wise (a NASCAR driver), and the Jamaican Bobsled Team who received the necessary funds to compete in the 2014 Sochi Winter Olympics.
+For the bobsled team, nearly $130,000 was raised on 19-21 January 2014, far surpassing the $40,000 target.

-Because of the scrypt technology in the Proof-of-Work algorithm, it is not possible to use SHA-256 mining equipment to mine Dogecoin.
+Because of the script technology in the Proof-of-Work algorithm, it is not possible to use SHA-256 mining equipment to mine Dogecoin.
 (SHA-256 is commonly used to mine Bitcoin.)